• About

 More Cheese Channels

 Of late and other than my own cheese channel, a few more cheese making channels have popped up that I now actively follow.
-They are made with passion by their creators who have their own individual flare that I enjoy.
+They are made with passion by their creators who have their own individual flair that I enjoy.

 I especially liked the recipe for Drunken Cow Cheese where she sources the grape must from a local winery to marinate her cheese.
 You can watch that video below.